woniland/ski_jump/instructions/3-Programmer.md

 fact to the engineer.
 In order to generate these dataset we develop a set of tools, which we can then execute.

+_Hint_: It often makes sense to do the implementation and the unit test in parallel.
+This way it could e.g. make sense to just put the implementation of the trajectory and its associated unit tests into one branch.

 ### Implementation

 You will start to work on the `src/generate.py` file - take a look there!

+**Step 1:** Complete the implementation for the `SkiJump` class.

 ### Unit testing